Good Morning, Everyone!

 The other day on this web log, I discussed having "Two Ways Out."
 That's part of what's called "situational awareness" - being alert to your physical surroundings and the events that are happening around you.
 By anticipating a possible emergency situation and maintaining your situational awareness, you can be better prepared to respond to and safely escape a fire or other emergency situation.

 Besides pre-planning "Two Ways Out" of every room, college students should also take a few minutes to explore new surroundings (dormitory building, off-campus housing, academic buildings, and social gathering areas), and note some key reference points in order to maintain situational awareness.
-At all times, students should know:
+At all times, students should know:• Two Ways Out

 • Location of the nearest fire alarm pull station